 A sign that I’ll be okay – even if it’s the beginning of the end.

 Context: The magic of kindness.A stranger I’ve never met before provided me hope on the most hopeless of days.
 I never met him after that.
 The incident happened years ago, but I still think of it fondly.
-I feel a cocktail of emotions whenever I flashback to that moment in the café.
-It still makes me teary-eyed.
+I feel a cocktail of emotions whenever I remember that moment in the café.
 It still makes me smile.

 I am in my late 30s, and I might never get married.